True Velocity RM338

-The True Velocity RM338, formerly Lightweight Medium Machine Gun (LWMMG), is a prototype machine gun being developed first by General Dynamics, later by LoneStar Future Weapons, now by True Velocity.
-The weapon was originally developed by General Dynamics for Combating Terrorism Technical Support Office (CTTSO) Irregular Warfare program, but was later reintroduced by True Velocity for United States Special Operations Command (SOCOM) LMG-M program.
+The True Velocity RM338, formerly designated as the Lightweight Medium Machine Gun (LWMMG), is a general-purpose machine gun first developed by General Dynamics, then later by LoneStar Future Weapons, which was later acquired by True Velocity.

+The RM338 was originally developed by General Dynamics for Combating Terrorism Technical Support Office (CTTSO) Irregular Warfare program, but was later reintroduced by True Velocity for United States Special Operations Command (SOCOM) LMG-M program.